front-commerce/developers.front-commerce.com/source/docs/prismic/expose-content.md

 console.log("Last update of my homepage", homepage.lastUpdate);
 ```

 For most Field Types, the field value can directly be used.
-However for some of them, the field value is not very handy to expose those field in the Graph or even requires a deep transformation.
+However for some of them, the field value is not very handy to expose the data in the Graph or even requires a deep transformation.
 To make that operation easier, the Prismic loader also exposes some Field Transformers to transform field values.
 In the previous example, if the `lastUpdate` field is [a Date Field](https://prismic.io/docs/core-concepts/date), `homepage.lastUpdate` will be a string.
 If instead you want to have a JavaScript `Date` instance as the field value, you can configure `loadSingle` to transform it:

 ```js
 const { DateTransformer } = loaders.Prismic.transformers;